cryptoadvance/specter-desktop/docs/faq.md

 ## *Is a full node necessary for using specter-desktop?*

-Yes, a bitcoin full node is needed to provide the Bitcoin Core data so you don't rely on 3rd parties, and also for its watch-only wallet capablities.
+Yes, a Bitcoin full node is needed to provide the Bitcoin Core data so you don't rely on 3rd parties, and also for its watch-only wallet capabilities.

 ## *Can I use pruned mode?*